Special Olympics Great Britain: Organisation

 Special Olympics GB creates opportunities for children and adults with learning (intellectual) disabilities to take part in various sports training and competition year-round.

 Special Olympics is often confused with the Paralympics, which is for elite athletes with physical and/or intellectual disabilities.

 To be eligible to take part in the Special Olympics GB programmes, participants would have to have an IQ of 75 and below.
 There are currently 140 Special Olympics clubs in Great Britain, run by over 4,000 volunteers, and involving 10,000 athletes who benefit from taking regular sport training and competitions programmes.

 Special Olympics GB has a charitable status and has been receiving donations and funding from individuals as well as corporate partners.
 National Grid, Coca-Cola GB, ABB and Lions Clubs International are some of the long-term official partners of the charity.

 Special Olympic GB Ambassadors from the world of sports and entertainment help to raise funds and build awareness of the charity's work throughout Great Britain.

 Special Olympics GB includes former Southampton football manager Lawrie McMenemy, Olympic Champion athlete Darren Campbell, former NBA basketball legend John Amaechi, TV beauty and style guru Armand Beasley.

 Special Olympics GB offers 28 different individual and team sports that provide meaningful training and competition opportunities for people with intellectual (learning) disabilities.

 Special Olympics GB has an extensive network of clubs operating in 19 regions throughout England, Scotland and Wales.

 All the clubs and competitions are run solely by an army of dedicated volunteers.

 Great Britain at the Special Olympics World Games

-Athletes representing Great Britain have participated in the both the summer and winter editions of the Special Olympics World Games.
+Athletes representing Great Britain have participated in both the summer and the winter editions of the Special Olympics World Games.